Once you turn 75 there are a few changes to the process for renewing your driver licence:

 Once your application is complete, you’ll receive a temporary licence which is valid for 21 days.
 Keep this on you whenever you’re driving until your new driver licence arrives in the mail – within 2 to 3 weeks.

-• medically fit to drive subject to an on-road safety test
+Medically fit to drive if you pass an on-road safety test

 On-road safety test

-The on-road safety test checks that you still have a good knowledge of the road rules and continue to practise safe driving skills.
+The on-road safety test checks you still have a good knowledge of the road rules and continue to use safe driving skills.
 It takes about 30 minutes.

-The testing officer will direct you when to turn, stop and carry out other driving manoeuvres.
-There are no fixed routes – you must be capable of driving on all types of road and in all traffic situations.
+The testing officer will direct you when to turn, stop and carry out other driving actions.
+There are no fixed routes – you must be capable of driving on all types of roads and in all traffic situations.

 There are a few things you can do to prepare for your test.